-District where the Virginia Cheese Co. can be found to create your own cheese board and wine on tap.
+Stop by the Historic Freemason District where you’ll find the Virginia Cheese Co., an ideal spot to create your own cheese board and enjoy wine on tap.
 Or, if you meander just around the corner, you’ll find Four Eleven York Restaurant where you can enjoy an afternoon cocktail.
-We suggest their Collins, made with cucumber sage simple syrup, blood orange juice and Citadelle Gin topped with soda and garnished with an orange and fresh sage from their garden.
+We suggest their Bartender’s Experience where a specialty beverage will be concocted just for you after learning more about your favorite sips and flavor preferences.
 If you continue down the ERT, you will find yourself in the Chelsea neighborhood with Benchtop and Smartmouth Brewery and a delicious beer and cider bar called The Birch.
-The craft brews in this neighborhood are best consumed with brick oven pizza, found at The Bakehouse at Chelsea, or the fresh authentic Greek cuisine at Orapax, a 50-year-old third-generation family-owned restaurant.
+The craft brews in this neighborhood are best combined with brick oven pizza from The Bakehouse at Chelsea or the fresh authentic Greek cuisine at Orapax, a third-generation family-owned restaurant.

 For a unique perspective of our city, set sail on-board the American Rover, a three-masted topsail schooner that resides in downtown Norfolk, making it an icon of our waterfront.
 Its distinct red sails catch the breeze and will glide you down the Elizabeth River so effortlessly.
 With mood-setting live music and the Norfolk skyline as your backdrop, the two hours spent out on the water will have you feeling relaxed and rejuvenated.

-Rise and shine and head to La Brioche, a beloved French-owned café where the pastries fill the display case just as quickly as they leave.
-The aroma of freshly baked goods lingers in the air making you crave every sugar-glistened pastry and warm baguette that they offer.
+Rise and shine, then head to La Brioche, a beloved French-owned café where the pastries leave the display case just as quickly as they’re filled.
+The aroma of freshly baked goods lingers in the air, making you crave every sugar-glistened pastry and warm baguette that they offer.
 Try their classic puff pastry croissant or indulge in an Abricontine—a puff pastry filled with apricots and custard.

-Hop in the car and travel 30 minutes east to Virginia Beach to visit the popular attraction, the Virginia Aquarium and Marine Science Center.
-This aquarium is home to about 300 species of sea animals — watch turtles mosey around, penguins dive bomb into the water and even pet a stingray!
+Hop in the car and travel 30 minutes east to Virginia Beach to visit the popular Virginia Aquarium and Marine Science Center.
+This aquarium is home to about 300 species of sea animals.
+Watch turtles mosey around, penguins dive bomb into the water and even pet a stingray!
 Explore the deep depths of the Atlantic Ocean and experience the intricacies of coastal habitats from around the world during your underwater aquatic journey.

-A classic surf-chic waterfront shanty that is loved by locals and tourists alike is Big Sam’s Raw Bar, a 24-year-old seafood favorite nestled amongst the docks of Rudee’s Inlet with a small-scale tropical-themed dining room.
-Find fresh seafood caught right off the coast with mouth-watering dishes including their Hot Blue Crab Dip and Blackened Tuna Tacos, all accompanied by views of jet skiers, dolphin sightseeing tours and yachts sailing the waters.
+A classic surf-chic waterfront shanty that is loved by locals and tourists alike is Big Sam’s Raw Bar, a seafood favorite nestled among the docks of Rudee’s Inlet with a small-scale tropical-themed dining room.
+Find fresh seafood caught right off the coast with mouthwatering dishes including their Hot Blue Crab Dip and Blackened Tuna Tacos, all accompanied by views of jet skiers, dolphin sightseeing tours and yachts sailing the waters.

 Sticking with the theme of historic homes that have been converted into taste bud paradises is Omar’s Carriage House—originally an 1840s, you guessed it, carriage house.
-As the property has changed hands a few different times, you now can find a folksy dining room serving up delectable American-Mediterranean fusion plates; try their braised lamb tacos that come with their popular garlic ginger fries.
+Here you’ll find a folksy dining room serving up delectable American-Mediterranean fusion plates.

 10:00 AM – Free Art in the NEON Arts District

 Take one last adventure before hitting the road at the Virginia Zoo.
-Stroll the 53 acres of luscious gardens and visit its 700 furry, feathered and scaly animal friends.
-Witness the animals in their natural habitat; giraffes outstretching for leaves, monkeys swinging from branch to branch and grasp a moment of tranquility with the songs from a Magpie bird before you head home.
+Stroll the 53 acres of lush gardens and visit its 700 furry, feathered and scaly animal friends.
+Witness the animals in their natural habitat: giraffes outstretching for leaves, monkeys swinging from branch to branch and Magpies singing songs.

-Strictly follow the itinerary or wander off the list and you’ll be sure to have a memorable experience in Norfolk and Virginia Beach.
-Not only are we neighboring cities but we also have teamed up to create you the At Last Pass – a pass that brings you the best savings and deals of the year.
+Follow the itinerary or wander off the list and you’ll be sure to have a memorable experience in Norfolk and Virginia Beach.
+Not only are we neighboring cities, but we also have teamed up to create the At Last Pass, a pass that brings you the best savings and deals of the year.
 So bring your family, your friends, or a date—your vacation is here, at last.